 However, you need to know how effective your ads are in relation to your revenue.
 This is where ROAS comes in.
 ROAS, also known as Return On Ad Spend, is one of the most important metrics that reveal the effectiveness of digital advertising campaigns.
 It gives a bigger picture of actions that lead to conversions and revenue.
+Incorporating marketing automation into your workflows to avoid repetitive tasks or to connect different marketing platforms can help improve your ROAS.

 Return on Ads Spend (ROAS), is the metric that shows the amount of revenue your business makes for each dollar it spends on digital advertising.
 Knowing the amount your advertising campaigns generate in relation to your ad spend helps to know what is working and what is not.
 It will also help to improve future advertising efforts.